eclipse-archived/ceylon-lang.org/documentation/1.3/ide/eclipse/test-plugin.md

 # #{page.title}

-The Ceylon IDE for Eclipse allows you to run ceylon unit tests and easily monitor their execution and their output.
+The Ceylon IDE for Eclipse allows you to run Ceylon unit tests and easily monitor their execution and their output.

 It offers similar comfort and integration with IDE as JUnit and even more.
 Finally, it is part of the Ceylon IDE for Eclipse, so no additional installation is needed.

-## Getting started with your first ceylon unit test
+## Getting started with your first Ceylon unit test

 The test framework is in the Ceylon SDK module `ceylon.test`, latest version and current documentation can be found [here](https://modules.ceylon-lang.org/modules/ceylon.test).